 The Plaintiffs in the current lawsuit were members of the RC of the U.S. Army, maintained a permanent residence in the United States, were not authorized transportation of household goods, and were entitled to receive a primary residence location BAH, in addition to Overseas Housing Allowance as mandated by the Joint Travel Regulation (JTR).
 The Army later sought to recoup the allowances from these soldiers, and in many cases accused the RC members of fraudulent behavior for receiving these entitlements.

-If you believe you have been impacted by the Army's wrongful interpretation of the JTR, please email Patriots Law Group at [email protected] with the details of your situation.
+If you believe you have been impacted by the Army's wrongful interpretation of the JTR, please contact PLG using the above form.

 What does this lawsuit mean for you?